takeshixx/csgo-overwatcher/README.md

 ![screenshot](screenshot-verdict.png)

-*Note*: This tool does not interfere with CSGO in any way.
+*Note*: This tool does not interfere with CS:GO in any way.
 So it should not get you banned.
 The demo files can be downloaded by everyone that has access to the URL.
 If you have further questions, you should probably not use this tool.

 ## Dependencies